gmjohns/bookie/README.txt

 Notes:
    - This code fits the optimal SVM model with 2017/2018 training data and tests on unseen 2019 test set.
    The code outputs accuracy on the test set as well as several plots to visualize results.

+To run nn_keras.py
+1) Ensure all necessary packages are installed.
+2) To run: python nn_keras
+Notes:
+    - hyperparameter tuning has been commented out on the current version.
+Currently set to trainon 2017/2018 data and test on 2019 with optimal hyperparamters chosen.